scottrlarson/profession/content/terms/payments.md

 tags = []
 categories = []
 weight = 17
 summary = "All payments can be made via check or cash.
-If you prefer to pay by credit card, you can paypal me money at slarson -at- scottrlarson.com or by venmo at @scottrlarson.
-Payments are due upon pick-up of your device."
+If you prefer to pay by credit card, you can [paypal](paypal.me/scottrlarson) me, or venmo me at @scottrlarson."
 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]